What to Do in Cuba?

 #1 DO BRING CASH (USD OR EURO)

 U.S. credit and debit cards do not work in Cuba.
-Make sure you bring cash and exchange it at the airport in Cuba.
+Make sure you bring cash for all of your expenses during your trip.

 #2 DO USE ROAMING TEXT MESSAGES

-For about $0.50 per message, you may use text roaming on your U.S. mobile phone to communicate within Cuba and to friends/family in the U.S.
+For about $0.50 per message, you may use text roaming on your U.S. mobile phone to communicate within Cuba and to friends or family in the U.S.

 #3 DO KEEP YOUR BOARDING PASS